Godfred06/roster/README.md

 # roster
-this is the final project for the second course of Python 3 programming (Functions, Files and Dictionaries) The code takes a tweet and check to see the number of postive and negative words in the tweet.
+This is the final project for the second course of Python 3 programming (Functions, Files and Dictionaries) The code takes a tweet and check to see the number of postive and negative words in the tweet.
 Net score is calculated as the number of positive words minus the number of negative words.
 After the positive, negative, net score, number of replies and the number of retweets are written into a new csv file